 Networking during the holidays sounds like a lot of work.
 New people to meet.
 Old connections to refresh.
 But what if it isn’t work, but instead doing what God has already called us to do?
 To “be in community”.
 The Bible speaks of community at length (1 John 1:7, Gal.
 6:2, Prov 27:17, Rom 1:11-2) both for spiritual and practical purposes.

 During the Christmas season, there are tremendous opportunities to be united in the body of Christ by being in community.
 The holiday season is also an opportunity to show the world your skills, abilities, and passions.

 Volunteering is a fantastic way to demonstrate your talents.
 As a volunteer, you have the ability to serve the Lord and to show the body of Christ what you are capable of achieving.
 Start with researching causes that you care about and learn how you can help in those areas.
 Two good places to start would be your local church and your local community.

 Is your church in need of ushers, janitorial staff, parking attendants, greeters, food staff, or caregivers?
 Volunteer!
-During this time of service, be quick to lend a hand when one is needed, serve as if you are serving the Lord, and treat those around you with dignity and respect.
+During this time, be quick to lend a helping hand.
+Serve as if you are serving the Lord, and treat those around you with dignity and respect.
 People of all walks of life serve the Lord.
-Here would be a good time to be honest with those around you about your goals, aspirations, dreams, and needs because you never know who might be able to help you make a connection to a company that’s in need of talent.
+Here would be a good time to be honest with those around you about your goals, aspirations, dreams, and needs.
+You never know who might be able to help you make a connection to a company that’s in need of talent.
 If you haven’t started forming a community of contacts in your local church, the holiday season is the time to do so.
 If you already have, this is the time to expand that community.

 There will also be numerous local community events where you can lend a helping hand.
 Look for causes that you care about, whether that be a local food bank, homeless shelters, volunteer Christmas light display work, or even a community Christmas play.